 r (scalar) – The radius of the cylinders in voxels

-length (scalar) – The length of the cylinders to add.
+length (int) – The length of the cylinders to add.
 If

 None(default) then the cylinders will extend beyond the domain in both directions so no ends will exist.
 If a scalar value is given it will be interpreted as the Euclidean distance between the two ends of the cylinder.
 Note that one or both of the ends may still lie outside the domain, depending on the randomly chosen center point of the cylinder.